-The statutory auditor is a controlling body as provided by law.
+The statutory auditor is a controlling body as provided by law, elected by the shareholder Meeting.
 However, in companies with fewer than ten full-time employees, shareholders may unanimously decide not to appoint an auditor.
 The scope of an auditor's duties depends on the nature and size of the enterprise; listed, large and mid-sized corporations are subject to an ordinary audit, while smaller corporations may be subject to a more limited financial audit only.

-3.2 Decisions Made by Particular Bodies Shareholders' Meetings
+3.2 Decisions Made by Particular Bodies

-The shareholders' general meeting defines the framework of the company's business activities.
-In doing so, the general meeting has to decide upon the following matters as they are fundamental, non-transferable competences conveyed to the shareholders' meeting under company law:
+Shareholder Meetings

-- adoption and amendment of the articles of association, including changes in the share capital, issuance of preferred shares, approval of mergers and changes in the company's corporate structure; - approval or rejection of the annual business report, including the consolidated financial statements; - approval or rejection of the use of the balance sheet profit and, in particular, the declaration of dividends; - election of the members of the board of directors (within the scope of the OaEC, ie, in listed companies, elections must be held annually and individually for each board member, including the direct election of the chairperson); - removal of the members of the board at a shareholder meeting; - election and removal of the members of the compensation committee and of the independent proxy (pursuant to the OaEC) as well as the auditors; - approval or rejection of the compensation of the board, the executive management and, if any, the advisory board (pursuant to the OaEC);
+The shareholder meeting defines the framework of the company's business activities.
+In doing so, the shareholder meeting has to decide upon the following matters as they are fundamental, non-transferable competences conveyed to the shareholder meeting under company law:

-- release of the members of the board of directors from liability (discharge); and - matters that are by law or by articles of association reserved to the general meeting of shareholders (special audit pursuant to shareholders' information rights, liquidation of the company, etc).
+- adoption and amendment of the articles of association, including changes in the share capital, issuance of preferred shares, approval of mergers and changes in the company's corporate structure; - approval or rejection of the annual business report, including the consolidated financial statements: - approval or rejection of the use of the balance sheet profit and, in particular, the declaration of dividends: - election of the members of the board of directors (within the scope of the OaEC, ie, in listed companies, elections must be held annually and individually for each board member, including the direct election of the chairperson); - · removal of the members of the board; - election and removal of the members of the compensation committee and of the independent proxy (pursuant to the OaEC); - · election of the external auditors; - approval or rejection of the compensation of the board, the executive management and, if any, the advisory board (pursuant to the OaEC); - release of the members of the board of directors from liability (discharge); and - all other matters that are by law or by articles of association reserved to the shareholder meeting (special audit pursuant to shareholders' information rights, liquidation of the company, etc).